-- 3.1 The application site is part of the West End Project so its pavement is proposed to be increased from 4.9m to 7.9m.
-There would be a significant 6.3m of pavement remaining between the new kiosk and the front of Santander Bank.
-The kiosk would be 0.50m set away from the kerb.
+- 3.1 The application site is part of the West End Project so its pavement is proposed to be increased from 4.2m to 5.3m.
+There would be 3.75m of pavement remaining between the new kiosk and the front of Argos.
+The kiosk would be 0.45m set away from the kerb.
 The kiosk would not obstruct any street furniture or pavement. - 3.2 Section 3.01 of Camden's Streetscape Design Manual requires a minimum unobstructed pathway width within the footway, known as the 'clear footway'.
 This guidance and Appendix B of TfL's Pedestrian Comfort Guidance, outlines the recommended minimum footway widths for different levels of pedestrian flows. - 3.3 The footprint of the proposed telephone kiosk measures 1.10m by 0.76m.
 The orientation of the kiosk would be perpendicular to the highway, with the advertising display facing the oncoming traffic.
-While the proposal would therefore result in the loss of 1.1m of the effective footway compared to the current situation, an effective footway of approximately 6.3m would be retained. - 3.4 The site (light blue on the map below) is the only proposed kiosk within 500m of either side of the road.
-It is approximately less than 30m from the side of the new TfL bus shelter which has permission for the installation of a digital advertising panel (dark blue on the map).
-There is a digital advert panel approved on the opposite side of the road; and to the immediate north of the approved advert panel is another new kiosk and two existing kiosks which are proposed to be removed.
+While the proposal would therefore result in the loss of 1.1m of the effective footway compared to the current situation, an effective footway of approximately 3.7m would be retained. - 3.4 The site (light blue on the map below) is the only proposed kiosk within 500m of either side of the road.
+Two kiosks are proposed to be removed to the north of the site at 200-208 Tottenham Court Road.
+To the south of the site at a significant distance there is an approved kiosk outside 39 Tottenham Court Road.